Here is a question we received related to practice growth:

 Little did we know it at the time, but we were doing a very early (and small) version of a “Mastermind.”

-We went on to form a larger mastermind group with some dental friends, calling it the “Maryland Bridge Club!”
+We went on to form a larger mastermind group on practice growth with some dental friends, calling it the “Maryland Bridge Club!”
 We would meet at a local restaurant every month (and sometimes due to the punny name they would have card tables set up in anticipation of a bridge tournament!).
 There weren’t many rules – just that we were there to help each other (no typical catty dental competitiveness) and that nothing was held back.
 The spirit of sharing both triumphs and goof-ups was amazing, and we all benefited so much!
 The power of this group was so much stronger than the individuals in it.

 So Dr. H – if you want to do something that will help your practice immensely without spending a lot of money – form a mastermind!
 You will also get a great feeling when your input helps others in the group.
 Call a few dental friends and set up the first meeting.
 But here is the warning – only get involved with people who truly understand the concept of the mastermind.
 If someone is there just to steal ideas and not help everyone else, the mastermind is poisoned.